Cincinnati-Design-LAB/architour/src/content/buildings/cincinnatian-hotel-palace-hotel.md

 interior_accessibility: The hotel lobby, bar and restaurant are open to the public.
 architect: Samuel Hannaford & Joseph Steinkamp & Brother
 contractor: Messer Construction (1987 renovation)
-significance: >-
-  The tallest building in Cincinnati at the time it was built, the hotel was designed in the spirit of the Grand Hotels of Europe.
-It introduced new technology such as electric lights and hydraulic elevatos to the hotel market.
 historic_status: Listed on NRHP on March 3, 1980
 renovation_date: "1987"
 renovation_architect: Williams Trebilcock Whitehead
 renovation_style: Post-modern
 renovation_changes: Converted 300 room hotel into 146 room luxury hotel.
 ---

+The tallest building in Cincinnati at the time it was built, the hotel was designed in the spirit of the Grand Hotels of Europe.
+It introduced new technology such as electric lights and hydraulic elevatos to the hotel market.